-This communication contains a general overview of the topic and is current as of June 25, 2020.
-The application of the principles addressed will depend upon the particular facts and circumstances of each individual case.
-Accordingly, this publication is not a substitute for professional advice and we recommend that any decisions you take about the application or not of any of the information presented be made in consultation with a qualified professional, who can address any variance that may be required to reflect your circumstances.
-Please contact your local MNP representative for customized assistance with the application of this material.
-MNP LLP accepts no responsibility or liability for any loss related to any person's use of or reliance upon this material. © MNP LLP 2020.
+This communication contains a general overview of the topic and is current as of March 31, 2021.
+This information is not a substitute for professional advice and we recommend that any decisions you take about the application or not of any of the information presented be made in consultation with a qualified professional.
+Contact your local MNP representative for customized assistance with the application of this material.
+MNP LLP accepts no responsibility or liability for any loss related to any person's use of or reliance upon this material.
+MNP LLP 2021.
 All rights reserved.